 The fire & rescue service serves Oxfordshire, the most rural South East county.
-It has a population of around 666,000, one third of which lives in towns or villages of fewer than 10,000 people.
+One third of the population live in towns or villages of fewer than 10,000 people.

-The Oxfordshire Fire & Rescue Service has 24 stations.
-One of its main aims is to increase the diversity of its workforce to represent Oxfordshire’s communities more effectively.
-The service also aspires to secure a safer community in Oxfordshire by reducing the incidence of fire through partnerships, education, advice and enforcement and to sustain a highly effective, efficient and economic fire & rescue service, with best value at its heart.
+The Oxfordshire Fire & Rescue Service has 25 stations.
+It works to reduce the incidence of fire through partnerships, education, advice and enforcement and to sustain an effective, efficient and economic fire & rescue service.

 For over 160 years, Her Majesty’s Inspectorate of Constabulary has independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.

 In summer 2017, HMIC (now HMICFRS) took on inspections of England’s fire & rescue services, assessing and reporting on their efficiency, effectiveness and leadership.